 …That is until researching the actual dawning of the Age of that most iconoclastic of signs, Aquarius.

-Aquarius takes the “fairness and truth” of Libra and applies those two archetypal themes by speaking to every strata and age of society at large as an equal.
+The sign of the Water Bearer takes the “fairness and truth” of the Air sign’s essence which preceeds it, Libra and applies those archetypal themes by speaking/treating/dealing with every strata and walk of life within society equally the same.
 Interestingly enough, the first words supposedly uttered from the Moon were undeniably Aquarian in essence when Neil Armstrong made his historic statement of global equalization:

 “One small step for Man, one giant step for Mankind.”